Yigit1708/smpl_assembler_system/README.md

 # Two-Pass Assembler System in C

-A complete implementation of a two-pass assembler with parsing, symbol table generation, instruction encoding, and memory loading simulation.
+A complete implementation of a two-pass assembler system in C, including parsing, symbol table generation, instruction encoding, and memory loading simulation.

+---

 ## 👥 Contributors

-This project was developed as a group project for the CSE 232 Systems Programming course.
+This project was developed as a group project for the **CSE 232 - Systems Programming** course.

 | Name | GitHub | Responsibility |
 |------|--------|----------------|